ARCHIT3024/Neutron-app/README.md

-# Neutron (via Firebase Studio)
+# Neutron

-This is a NextJS starter app named Neutron, built with Firebase Studio.
+This is a NextJS starter app named Neutron.

 To get started, take a look at src/app/page.tsx.